 Note: The ABS conducts six surveys of business' capital expenditure intentions in respect of each financial year.
 The first is conducted in January & February prior to the commencement of the financial year, the second in May & June, the third in July & August of the financial year, the fourth in October & November, the fifth in January & February of the financial year, and the sixth in May & June.
 The outcome (actual capital expenditure in the financial year) is determined from the survey taken in July & August after the end of the financial year.
-The survey excludes businesses in the agriculture, forestry & fishing; and public administration and safety sectors, and also superannuation funds.
-The education & training, and health care & social assistance sectors have been included in the surveys since December 2019 but are not included in the above charts (to assist in comparisons).
-Source: ABS, Private New Capital Expenditure and Expected Expenditure, Australia (next update 219th February).
+From the December quarter 2020 the survey includes the education & training, and health care & social assistance sectors.
+Source: ABS, Private New Capital Expenditure and Expected Expenditure, Australia (next update 27th May).